meeb/tubesync/README.md

 No, TubeSync is designed to repeatedly scan and download new media from channels or playlists.
 If you want to download single videos the best suggestion would be to create your own playlist, add the playlist to TubeSync and then add single videos to your playlist as you browse about YouTube.
-Your "favourites" playlist of videos will download automatically.
+Newly added video's to that playlist will be downloaded automatically.

 ### Does TubeSync support any other video platforms?

 At the moment, no. This is a pre-release.
-The library TubeSync uses that does most of the downloading work, `yt-dlp`, supports many hundreds of video sources so it's likely more will be added to TubeSync if there is demand for it.
+However, TubeSync uses a library, `yt-dlp`, that supports downloading from hundreds of different video sources.
+So it's likelymore will be added to TubeSync if there is demand for it.

 ### Is there a progress bar?

 No, in fact, there is no JavaScript at all in the web interface at the moment.
-TubeSync is designed to be more set-and-forget than something you watch download.
-You can see what active tasks are being run in the "tasks" tab and if you want to see exactly what your install is doing check the container logs.
+TubeSync is designed to be more set-and-forget than something you watch download. <!-- the last sentence is a bit odd, needs clarification/better wording --> You can see what active tasks are being run in the "tasks" tab and if you want to see exactly what your install is doing check the container logs.

 ### Are there alerts when a download is complete?

 No, this feature is best served by existing services such as the execelent [Tautulli](https://tautulli.com/) which can monitor your Plex server and send alerts that way.

 ### There's errors in my "tasks" tab!